-No other laboratory in the USA adopted the moist test, citing impractical handling procedures, so in 1988 the ISU laboratory discontinued its use.
+In spite of demonstrated better performance of K testing of undried soil samples, no other laboratory adopted the test, citing impractical handling procedures.
+Therefore, in 1988 the ISU laboratory discontinued its use.
 As a consequence, in 1998 the NCERA-13 committee also dropped this procedure from its sample preparation chapter of the updated recommended methods publication (Gelderman and Mallarino, 1998).

-Field calibration research for the dry K test with both corn and soybean conducted by Dr. Mallarino and his graduate students from the middle 1990s to 2001 were used to update Iowa K interpretations and recommendations in 2002 (Sawyer et al., 2002).
-This research was useful to improve the interpretations but continued showing a poor prediction of crop response to fertilization.
+Iowa field calibration with the dry K test with both corn and soybean conducted from the middle 1990s to 2001, which were to update interpretations and recommendations in 2002 (Sawyer et al., 2002), continued showing a poor prediction of crop response to K fertilization.
 Therefore, new research began in 2001 to re-evaluate the moist K test as a way of improving the assessment of soil K availability for crops.